Maharashtra deadlock: Sharad Pawar to meet Sonia Gandhi today

 The BJP and Shiv Sena, who contested the election together, however, have been bickering over the chief minister's post.

-The Shv Sena wants the post of the chief minister on a rotational basis and implementation of a "50:50 power-sharing" formula, which entails equal allocation of ministerial portfolios.
+The Shiv Sena wants the post of the chief minister on a rotational basis and implementation of a "50:50 power-sharing" formula, which entails equal allocation of ministerial portfolios.